 In this sense, ETA is superior to the Examiner Allowance Rate metric because it predicts both the likelihood and the difficulty of obtaining a patent from the assigned USPTO examiner.
 It contemplates all pending applications in front of the examiner and assesses the examiner’s own behaviors, uninfluenced by the filer’s actions.

-In a recently released Better Patents Now podcast, Chris and Megan discuss the “Birth of the Ultimate Metric,” which introduces PatentAdvisor ETA™ in more detail and shares the vision behind the innovation.
+In a recently released Better Patents Now podcast, host Megan McLoughlin discusses the “Birth of the Ultimate Metric,” which introduces PatentAdvisor ETA™ in more detail and shares the vision behind the innovation.
 Ask for a free 2-day trial of LexisNexis PatentAdvisor to see ETA™ in action.

 Get to know your examiner better with more context and a deeper understanding of your examiner’s behavior than ever available before.

 With your free trial, you will gain instant access to: